garzoni/garzoni-queries/04-grz-roles.md

 ORDER BY ASC (UCASE(str(?pe))) ?year
 ```

-##### 09. Give me the apprentices who have the same guarantor in 2 different contracts
+##### 09. Give me the apprentices who have the same guarantor in 2 different contracts.
 ```sparql
 SELECT ?app ?appName ?guar ?guarName ?contract1 AS ?contract ?date1 AS ?date WHERE